Employment

 Required Expertise

-• Proficiency in a range of mathematical topics, particularly geometry and algebra.
+• Proficiency in a range of mathematical topics, particularly algebra and finance.

 • Experience with innovative teaching strategies and curriculum development tailored to diverse learning styles.